 Australia: Dimmi, Zomato, The Fork

-The secret sauce?
 Many businesses stop at claiming their listing.
 Go further.
-Add comprehensive service descriptions, pricing (where appropriate), certifications, awards, and fresh content regularly.
+Add full service descriptions, pricing (where appropriate), certifications, awards, and fresh content regularly.
 I’ve seen plumbers double their leads just by adding detailed service pages to their Checkatrade profiles.

-This is where local knowledge pays dividends.
+This is where local knowledge pays off.
 Every region has directories that locals trust but outsiders overlook.
-These regional powerhouses often outperform national directories for local searches.
+These regional players often outperform national directories for local searches.

 United Kingdom Regional Directories:

 London businesses can’t ignore Time Out London, London Business Directory, and Visit London.
-But venture outside the M25, and the sector changes completely.
+But venture outside the M25 and the picture changes completely.
 Manchester has Marketing Manchester and Visit Manchester.
 Edinburgh businesses should prioritise Edinburgh Business Directory and Forever Edinburgh.

 Don’t overlook council directories.
-Most UK councils maintain business directories that Google trusts implicitly.
+Most UK councils maintain business directories that Google trusts.
 They’re often free, rarely competitive, and carry surprising weight.

 United States Regional Powerhouses:

-State-specific directories pack a punch.
-Visit California isn’t just for tourists – it’s a goldmine for hospitality businesses.
+State-specific directories carry real weight.
+Visit California isn’t just for tourists, it’s a goldmine for hospitality businesses.
 Similar official tourism sites exist for every state and major city.

-Chamber of Commerce directories remain incredibly powerful.
+Chamber of Commerce directories are still very powerful.
 According to Seward Chamber’s membership benefits, all business memberships include an online directory listing that significantly boosts local search visibility.

 City-specific directories matter too.
 NYC has dozens, from NYC.com to TimeOut New York.
 Chicago businesses should target Choose Chicago and Chicago Business Directory.
 Don’t assume national coverage is enough.